Fistula-In-Ano

 Fistula: An abnormal connection of two epithelial surfaces

-Fistula in Ano: abnormal connection of the anorectal epithelial surface to the perineal or vaginal skin.
+Fistula in Ano: abnormal connection of the anorectal epithelial surface to the perineal skin

 Sinus: Granulating track leading from a source of infection to a surface